TziraGreen/GaragesGovTestByMalkaGreenwald/README.md

 This project consists of a Node.js server, an Angular client, and MongoDB.
 The Node.js server fetches garages data from a government API, retrieves garages data from the MongoDB database, and saves selected garages to the database.

-Visually it looks like this:

 Getting Started
-To install this application, run the following commands: git clone "https://github.com/TziraGreen/GaragesGovTestByMalkaGreenwald"
+To install this application, run the following command: git clone "https://github.com/TziraGreen/GaragesGovTestByMalkaGreenwald"

 Then open the gov-garages-client and gov-garages-backend folders separately on VSCODE.
 ## Node.ts Server - gov-garages-backend (Backend)